 Re-Imagine Public Safety

 In the meantime, I introduced over 10 pieces of legislation to improve diversity, accountability and transparency within the LAPD.
-This progress is a result of residents making their voices heard and demanding better from our city.
+This progress is the result of residents making their voices heard and demanding better from our city.
 We have already implemented community-based public safety solutions in South Los Angeles that have proven to be effective.
-I will continue to fight for policies and actions that give our residents access to city services and reimagine safety protocols in our communities.
+The South LA Community Safety Initiative proves to be an effective model for investing in communities to improve public safety outcomes.
+I will continue to fight for policies and actions that give our residents access to quality city services and reimagine safety protocols in our communities.

 We need to invest in better approaches to crisis response and move forward with implementing the best practices of 21st-century public safety models.
 The legislation I introduced will do the following: